oresat/oresat-olaf/docs/api/rest_api.rst

 OLAF also include a base template for all other `Flask templates`_ to use.
-The base templates includes ``readValue()`` and ``writeValue()`` functions for reading and writing values to the OD using the index and subindex endpoints, as well as a very basic standarized layout.
+The base templates includes ``readValue()`` and ``writeValue()`` functions for reading and writing values to the OD using the index and subindex endpoints, the ``scetToDate()`` function for convert SCET values to the native JavaScript ``Date`` object, as well as a very basic standarized layout.

 .. note:: OLAF will automatically add the core blueprint which includes the ``/od/<index>`` and ``/od/<index>/<subindex>`` endpoints as well as the all the core templates endpoints.